DOI10.47051/ZJNS9475

 EcuadorCarchiTobar DonosoYanez-Muñoz et al. 2009

-EcuadorCotopaxiEl Jardín de los SueñosMZUTI 4817
+EcuadorCotopaxiEl Jardín de los SueñosMZUTI 4817; examined by AA

 EcuadorEsmeraldasBilsa Biological StationOrtega-Andrade et al. 2010